CARTAvis/manual_source/source/about_gui.rst

 .. tip::
   "**backspace**" does not delete a region...

-  If using CARTA remote mode in Firefox on MacOS, you may find the "**backspace**" key navigates back a page instead of removing a region.
+  When accessing a remote CARTA backend with a local Firefox web browser on macOS, you may find the "**backspace**" key navigates back a page instead of removing a region.
 This behaviour can be prevented by modifying your Firefox web browser settings:

   1. Enter about:config in the address bar.
   2. Click "I accept the risk!"